• Skip to primary navigation

 Preparing the Greenhouse for Winter

 Preparing the greenhouse for winter is as important as preparing the garden.
 However, it still is different.
-If you have been following our blog, you will know that we have a Geodesic Dome greenhouse that we built ourselves.
-There are many ways to prepare the greenhouse, here we share our way.
+If you have been following our blog, you know we built a Geodesic Dome greenhouse ourselves.
+There are multiple ways to prepare a greenhouse, regardless of its size or shape; here are some suggestions.

 Harvest the greenhouse

 We harvest the greenhouse throughout the whole growing season, often starting with early peas and finishing up with figs and strawberries.
-But before the season is over, we want to harvest all the tomatoes and peppers.
+But before the season is over, and the greenhouse freezes, you want to harvest all the tomatoes, peppers, and what else is ripe and ready.

 Preparing the Greenhouse for Winter